-This guide has been designed for doctors undertaking pain medicine training program, to assist in locating relevant resources on pain medicine, including those available through the ANZCA library.
+This guide has been designed for practitioners undertaking pain medicine training program, to assist in locating relevant resources on pain medicine, including those available through the ANZCA library.
 The FPM Essentials section focuses on the recommended readings for the Essential Topic Areas (ETAs).

-We rely on your feedback to further develop and support user access to the ANZCA Library.
+We rely on your feedback to further develop and support the ANZCA library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.

 ANZCA acknowledges and respects Māori as the Tangata Whenua of Aotearoa and is committed to upholding the principles of the Treaty of Waitangi, fostering the college’s relationship with Māori, supporting Māori fellows and trainees, and striving to improve the health of Māori.